datawhores/AHD-Uploader/README.md

     -- clientpass:For clients that need passwords forauth -- clientuser: For clients that need usernames for auth -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
+    -- client:name of client
+    -- clienturl: url for the client

 ## [AHD Auth]